If English isn't your first language, you may want to make your own version in your language.

 People use all sorts of fruit (mango, pineapple, etc) and Mexican things (Taco, Chihuahua, etc) to help feel rhythmic subdivisions, but I always find them a bit cumbersome and inflexible.
 And I like numbers!
 So here's another angle on it that I've come up with: Apart from the number names, I've carefully chosen sounds, based on the "e and a" used traditionally for semiquavers (16th notes), that are consistent and easy to say quickly (and to mouthe while breathing) with minimal tongue movement.
 My aim was to make them as mutable as possible (in both senses of the word!) so that they can be regrouped however necessary.
-5, 6 and 7 are all two syllables, so there's no rush to say them clearly.
+The words "five", "six" and "seven" each have a few sounds that I stretch them over a few beats.
 I've given sample sentences, but you might hear different words and that's even better.
 Be your own guru!

 1. One (or just "Wa" when really fast)

-I say the number and whisper or mouth the rest of it, allowing me to breathe.
+I say the number (underlined) and whisper or mouth the rest of it, allowing me to breathe.

-For American or Irish accents (who pronounce the "r" at the ends of words), "Fire" needs to be said as "Fyah".
+*For people with accents that pronounce the "r" at the ends of words, (like American or Irish), "Fire" needs to be said as "Fyah".